dpmaddalena/dpmaddalena.github.com/_posts/2014-01-25-earthprints.md

 The signs are the earth is still
 beneath us, and we, with our
 pretty lines and grids, have hidden
-little of our gritty history,
+little of our gritted history,
 or of the groaning future
 we thought had passed us by.